Home » Plastic Surgery Procedures and Treatments for the Breast » Breast Lift (Mastopexy)

 Ability to Breastfeed

 Women are sometimes concerned that if they get a breast lift, they will not be able to breastfeed afterwards.
 The likelihood of losing the ability to breastfeed after a breast lift is very small.
-With the techniques that are described above, inability to breastfeed after breast lifts that we have performed has not occurred with any of our patients to our knowledge.
+The inability to breastfeed after breast lifts that we have performed has not occurred with any of our patients to our knowledge.

 Loss of Nipple Sensation

-Similar to what has been said about ability to breastfeed, loss of nipple sensation is a potential complication that due to the technique with which we perform this procedure is a minimal complication, with less than 1% occurrence.
+Loss of nipple sensation is a potential complication that is rare with less than 1% occurrence.
 Temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery, but sensation in the vast majority of cases returns within a few weeks.

 Smoking is an absolute contraindication in breast lift.
 The carbon monoxide and nicotine in cigarette smoke causes severe reduction in blood supply to the skin and breast tissue during healing.
 This results in delayed wound healing, wound separation, death of the skin, loss of nipple tissue, and a higher risk of infection.
 Cotinine testing is performed in patients with a smoking history to ensure that they are safe when having this procedure.